This article was updated December 10, 2019 from a previous version.

 Lea Michele, Wendla

 By the time Michele originated the role of Wendla, she was no stranger to performing for hundreds on Broadway.
 Michele had already performed in Les Misérables, Ragtime, and Fiddler on the Roof before starring in Spring Awakening.
 After departing the musical in 2008, Michele appeared in several movies and TV shows, including a star role on Glee, Scream Queens, and The Mayor.
 Michele has expanded her reach into the mainstream music industry, releasing two of her own albums, Places and Louder.
-Michele is currently touring with Glee co-star Darren Criss on their “LM/DC Tour.”
+Michele toured with Glee co-star Darren Criss on their “LM/DC Tour.”
+She married Zandy Reich in March 2019.
+This holiday season, she stars in the made-for-TV movie Same Time, Next Christmas on ABC.

 John Gallagher Jr., Moritz

 Playing Melchior’s best friend Moritz, Gallagher was nominated for a Drama Desk and won a Tony for Best Actor in a Featured Role for his awe-inspiring performance as Moritz.
 Continuing his Broadway career, Gallagher performed in American Idiot, Jerusalem, and Long Day’s Journey into Night, originating roles in each production.
 Gallagher also performed in many Off-Broadway productions at the Atlantic Theatre Company, where Spring Awakening premiered.
 He has also appeared on television in several shows such as Law & Order: Special Victims Unit, The Newsroom, and the HBO show High Maintenance.
-He recently completed filming the upcoming action movie Peppermint starring Jennifer Garner as well as The Best of Enemies and Underwater.
+He was featured in the action movie Peppermint starring Jennifer Garner as well as The Best of Enemies and Underwater.
+The actor can be seen in an episode of Amazon’s new anthology series Modern Love.
+Gallagher and Tony nominee Stark Sands will reunite with American Idiot director Michael Mayer in the new Avett Brothers musical Swept Away, which will debut at the Berkeley Repertory Theatre June 14, 2020.

 Lauren Pritchard, Ilse